Tourist Information Center

 Among all clock towers from 17th c., the Tower of the Old Clock in Shumen is one of the oldest in Bulgaria.
 The verse written inscription carved in 1740 on its surface is one of the most impressive clock tower signs, enchanting with its witty and poetic narrative.
 The tower has a simplified clock mechanism which has worked non-stop for more than 270 years.
 The sound of a ringing bell used to count round the clock the working hours and they were observed strictly by all shopkeepers.

-There’s a built-in fountain within its foundations – an eternal symbol of life meaning “water is the liveliest thing ever”.
-On the opposite coast of the Poroina river simultaneously was constructed Tombul Mosque.
-Because of the presence of the clock it was temporarily called “Sahat camisi”.
+There’s a built-in fountain within its foundations – an eternal symbol of life meaning “water is the liveliest thing that exists”.
+At the same time, Tombul Mosque was constructed at the opposite side of Poroyna river.
+Because of the presence of the clock, the mosque was temporarily called “Sahat camisi”.

 147 Syedinenie Str.